cloudmesh-community/sp19-222-97/project-report/report.md

 :wave: overal the content in this section is good however a few resources would help streghten this.
 Additionally you can get in the weeds a bit more about what these values represent and mean.
 You can even use equations and math to help describe.

 :wave: how is R calcualted or what is it?

-:wave: '* __Gini Coefficient.__ Denoted by it's name, _Gini_, Gini coefficients are used with decision tree algorithms to measure the effectiveness of branches in a data tree.
-In a good model, we expect these to be closer to zero towards the leaves of a data tree.'
-Is this intentional ?
-Be careful with formatting to avoid unwanted results.

 ## Conclusion
 ---